doolse/sbt-osgi-felix/README.md

 ## Features

-* Use normal SBT libraryDependencies to get your dependencies
+* Use normal SBT libraryDependencies to create bundles
-* Rewrite manifests & Create bundles from your dependencies (using BND)
+* Rewrite/Create Manifests from your dependencies (using BND)
 * Put the dependencies into an OSGi Bundle Repository using [Apache Felix](http://felix.apache.org/)
 * Validate the bundles resolution in the OBR repository
 * Lookup compilation dependencies using the [Felix Bundle Repository](http://felix.apache.org/documentation/subprojects/apache-felix-osgi-bundle-repository.html) resolver